You’ve just finished a strenuous workout. Your muscles feel like hamburger meat. Maybe you’re feeling a little queasy or even full-on nauseous.

 Why You Should Consider Ditching Those Over-The-Counter Painkillers

-According to the New York Times, most people who work out regularly take ibuprofen to combat the pain they feel afterwards.
+According to the New York Times, most people who work out regularly take ibuprofen to combat the pain they feel afterward.

 Unfortunately, the side effects of these anti-inflammatory drugs can be pretty brutal – things like gastrointestinal damage and colonic seepage.
 In some cases, they can even increase the amount of inflammation in your body.